mfadmitrenko/terraform-provider-clickhousedbops/docs/resources/grant_role.md

 # clickhousedbops_grant_role (Resource)

 You can use the `clickhousedbops_grant_role` resource to grant a `clickhousedbops_role` to either a `clickhousedbops_user` or to another `clickhousedbops_role`.

-When granting a role to a user (not to another role), the role is automatically activated as a DEFAULT ROLE for that user using `ALTER USER username DEFAULT ROLE`.
-This ensures that the granted role is immediately available to the user without requiring manual activation.

 Known limitations: